 At Apple’s September 7 event, the company announced that it was bringing Apple Pay to Japan.
 Of course, in Japan, they actually use a different technology to NFC, so along with the launch of Apple Pay in the country, Apple will also be selling the iPhone 7 with support for a technology called Felica — it’s very similar to Bluetooth, but the broader point is that the iPhone will now support Apple Pay in Japan.

-In France, Apple Pay works with Visa and MasterCard credit and debit cards from Carrefour Banque, Banque Populaire, Ticket Restaurant, and Caisse d’Epargne.
-Boon and Orange will soon support the service.
+Apple launched support in France in July 2016.
+Apple Pay works with Visa and MasterCard, and you can add credit and debit cards from Carrefour Banque, Banque Populaire, Caisse d’Épargne, Edenred (Ticket Restaurant cards), Boon, and Orange Cash.

-In Switzerland, Apple Pay works with credit cards issued by Bonus Card, Cornercard, and Swiss Bankers.
+In July 2016, Switzerland got Apple Pay support.
+The service works with credit cards issued by Bonus Card, Cornercard, Swiss Bankers, and Swisscard.

 In Hong Kong, Apple Pay is compatible with Mastercard, Visa, and American Express accounts.
 Supported banks within the country include the Bank of HeBei, ChengDu Rural Commercial Bank, China Minsheng Banking Corporation, Zheshang Bank, Chongqing Rural Commercial Bank, Fujian Rural Credit Union, HSBC, LangFang Bank, Shanghai Huarui Bank, Shanxi, Rural Credit Cooperatives Union, WeBank, Xiamen International Bank, YellowRiver, Yinzhou Bank, the Bank of China, Hang Seng Bank, HSBC, The Bank of East Asia, Standard Chartered, DBS Bank, HSBC, HKT Payment Limited, and “soon” Tap & Go.
 Apple Pay launched in the country in August 2016.